-You can build interactive tutorials to help users understand which areas of Squore to focus on, or help them discover and reach new functionality (new in 16.0).
+You can build interactive tutorials to help users understand which areas of Squore to focus on, or help them discover and reach new functionality.
 This chapter teaches you about the concepts behind the design of a tutorial in Squore and highlights how you can expand on the existing framework.